 DigiCert uses the ITU X.509, version 3 standard to construct digital certificates for use within the DigiCert PKI.
-Specific certificate profiles are specified in DigiCert's profile documentation, technical specification documents, and in the relevant community's CP.
+Specific certificate profiles are specified in DigiCert's profile documentation, technical specification documents, and in the relevant community's CP or requirements document.